MCPCat/mcpcat-typescript-sdk/README.md

 MCPcat is an analytics platform for MCP server owners 🐱.
 It captures user intentions and behavior patterns to help you understand what AI users actually need from your tools — eliminating guesswork and accelerating product development all with one-line of code.

+This SDK also provides a free and simple way to forward telemetry like logs, traces, and errors to any Open Telemetry collector or popular tools like Datadog and Sentry.

 ```bash
 npm install -S mcpcat
 ```